caleb-cox/commando-hacker-witch/README.md

 The caster can open moongates at special places (like stone circles) that allow instant travel over long distances.
 Moongates start to close slowly after 2 minutes.
 They can not be held open nor can they can only be open once every 6 hours.

 #### Return to life
 Caster can revive one fallen character as long as the body is still intact and warm.
-Upon success the character also gets back 2 HP.
+Upon success the character also gets back 2 Health.
 Mana burn can be used to increase the healing by 2 hitpoints.

 #### Summon Phantom Steed
 The caster calls a phantom steed that can act as a mount for 24 hours.
 The phantom steed needs no rest and can walk on water.
 This spell can not be sustained, the steed must be resummoned after the 24 hours.